Camilogc93/softbot/README.md

 In this folder, you'll find the Terraform code to deploy the container that manages the orchestration logic of the RAG, as well as the code in the slack_logic folder, which includes the files with classes and functions for the RAG's operation.

 #### notebooks
- Finetune_embedding_soft.ipynb:   Training, uploading to the Hugging Face repository, and quantizing the fine-tuned embeddings model, which is deployed as an instance to support the RAG infrastructure.
+ Finetune_embedding_soft.ipynb:Training, uploading to the Hugging Face repository, and quantizing the fine-tuned embeddings model, which is deployed as an instance to support the RAG infrastructure.

 │load_embedding.ipynb: Initial embedding upload file from local storage to the vector database in Cloud SAS via Qdrant.

-│load_pdfs.py: fuction helper to read the pdfs files.
+load_pdfs.py: fuction helper to read the pdfs files.

-│test_rag_datav2.ipynb: Comparison of the performance of the RAG system, using a basic system and Hype, with results from the evaluation of the methods with **RAGAS**
+test_rag_datav2.ipynb: Comparison of the performance of the RAG system, using a basic system and Hype, with results from the evaluation of the methods with **RAGAS**